-The Small Repairs: We all do it to our homes but it's time to stop procrastinating.
+The Small Repairs: We all do it to our homes, but it's time to stop procrastinating.
 Hiring a handyman for a day or two can help with the Buyer's overall perception that your home was well maintained.
-This will keep them focused on all the positive aspects of your home. (instead of the leaky faucet in the kitchen).
+This will keep them focused on all the positive aspects of your home (instead of the leaky faucet in the kitchen).

 Pre–list Inspection: Before putting your house on the market consider completing a pre-list home inspection.
-If the report identify's any issues with your home, for example: the home inspector determines that your house needs a new roof.
+If the report identifies any issues with your home, for example: the home inspector determines that your house needs a new roof.
 You can choose to either a) fix the roof before putting the house up for sale, or b) factor it into your asking price.
 Either way, having accurate information will reduce surprise objections from Buyers later in an offer.
-A positive inspection report with minimal deficiencies can be advertised in you listing and offered to prospective Buyers to encourage them to make offers.
+A positive inspection report with minimal deficiencies can be advertised in you listing and offered to prospective Buyers to encourage them to make generous offers.

 A good REALTOR can help you decide if a specific update is a good idea.
-If you do renovate, the kitchen and bathroom are your best bets for renovation with the highest payback.
+If you do renovate, the kitchen and bathrooms are your best bets for renovation with the highest payback.
 Take a look at these average rates of return for home upgrades:

 - Kitchen renovation: 70-100%

 - Bathroom renovation: 75-100%